jesusviloriag/ia-problem-solver/README.md

 You start by describing the problem, the input format and the expected output format.
 Then click the "train" button.
 You can improve the solution by clicking the "improve" button.

+After a code appears in the "Result" section the you can go to the "Execute" part to execute the code with different inputs.

 ## License

 MIT